Frederick Gotthold Enslin: Early life and family

-Lieutenant Frederick Gotthold Enslin was a Continental Army officer who the focus of one of three possible cases of sodomy documented in the Continental Army under General George Washington.
+Case

 The case began with a charge against an ensign for slander against another soldier.
 At Valley Forge, Pennsylvania, in February 1778, Ensign Anthony Maxwell was brought before a court-martial charged with "propagating a scandalous report prejudicial to the character of Lieut.
 Enslin."
 Maxwell was ultimately acquitted of the charge.

 In March 1778, Enslin was brought to trial before a court-martial.
 According to General Washington's report: "...Lieutt.
 Enslin of Colo.
 Malcolm's Regiment tried for attempting to commit sodomy ..."
 Washington's secretary continues to describe the results of the trial: "His Excellency the Commander in Chief approves the sentence and with Abhorrence & Detestation of such Infamous Crimes orders Lieut.
 Enslin to be drummed out of Camp tomorrow morning...."

 The diary of Lieutenant James McMichael records the sentence being carried out on 15 March 1778: